Research Focus

 Identify specific resilience factors that reduce mental health disparities stemming from exposure to adversity.

-Further, much of my research is conducted through multidisciplinary partnerships, for example with local community mental health agencies, hospitals, and safety net medical clinics.
+Much of my research is conducted through multidisciplinary partnerships, for example with local community mental health agencies, hospitals, and safety net medical clinics.

 My work has garnered honors such as the University of California Presidents’ Dissertation Fellowship and the American Psychological Association’s (APA) Division 56 Outstanding Dissertation in Trauma Psychology award.